JetBrains/resharper-fsharp/README.md

 ## Development notes

-The `main` branch is used for development, and builds from this branch are bundled with nightly Rider builds available via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox/app/).
+The `main` branch is used for development.
 By default, the project depends on nightly SDK builds, but a specific SDK version can be referenced in [rider-fsharp/build.gradle](rider-fsharp/build.gradle.kts) if necessary.

 Gradle downloads a newer SDK from time to time.
 To force an update, run the `prepare --refresh-dependencies` Gradle task.